gitmurilo/gitmurilo/README.md

 ### Welcome to my profile! 🍪🇧🇷
-- I enjoy low-level programming and hacking 🐜
+- I'm interested in hacking and bug bounty 🪲
 - Learning web development 🌐